tahosalodge383/tahosa-map/README.md

 ## Viewing the map locally

-You can usually preview the map in two ways:
+You can usually preview the map on your local machine:

-### Option A: Open the file directly
+### Open the file directly
 1. Download or clone this repository.
 2. Open `index.html` in your browser.

 Note: some browsers apply stricter security rules when opening local files (especially around loading local data files).
 If you run into missing layers or console warnings, use Option B.

-### Option B: Run a simple local static server (recommended)
-If you have Node.js available, you can run a lightweight server to preview exactly like it will behave when hosted.

-Then open the printed `http://localhost:...` URL.

-(Any equivalent static server works; the key is serving the folder over HTTP rather than using `file://`.)

 ---